 Do you remember running around the neighborhood as a kid with all your friends?
 I do.
 Every day after school we’d go out and skateboard for three hours a day before dinner.
 When we’re working, there’s no play time between 4pm – 6pm anymore.
 For many, leaving the office before the sun went down was unheard of.
 Just like how compound interest creates great wealth over time, compound lack of activity creates great girth after several years.

 My exercise frequency went up from 2X a week to 4X a week on average.
 The duration of exercise also increased given there was never really anywhere to go by a certain time frame.
-We’d play tennis for four or five hours sometimes without a care in the world.
+We’d play tennis for three or four hours sometimes without a care in the world.

 Plenty of exercise plus a good diet surely should help one’s quality of life and longevity at the margin.
 Have you ever wondered how much money you’d be willing to forgo to live just one more year?
 Probably a lot the older you get!

-I thought 36 would be the beginning of the grey hair avalanche.
-But instead, I haven’t had a grey hair since, and I’m 38.
-I was a year and a half into my early retirement phase, and felt like I finally got in the groove.
-No longer was I wondering whether I made the right move.
+I thought 34 would be the beginning of the grey hair avalanche.
+But instead, I haven’t had a grey hair since, and I’m 44.
+No longer was I wondering whether I made the right move to retire early.
 There wasn’t any money worries either since I had picked up a consulting job to supplement my passive income streams.

 Another interesting phenomena I noticed is that my hairline doesn’t seem to be receding as quickly any more.
 It began started receding when I was 33 during the height of the financial crisis.
 But it’s seemed to have stopped for the past two years.
 Unfortunately, I’m unable to grow back hair where hair used to be, but I’ll take a slowing recession any day!